IJanicka/IJanicka.github.io/publications.md

 *	<a href="../Iwona Janicka_A New Way To Suffer_Contagion_2019">"A New Way to Suffer: Girard, Rancière and Political Subjectification,” *Contagion: Journal of Violence, Mimesis, and Culture* 26: Spring (2019), 161–78.</a><br>

-*	“Über das Astronomische und das Mikroskopische: Sloterdijk und die Frage des Ausmaßes,” [Scaling up, Scaling down: Sloterdijk and Grand Narratives], *Pro-Fil: An Internet Journal of Philosophy* (Special Issue, 2017), 18–23.
+*	“Über das Astronomische und das Mikroskopische: Sloterdijk und die Frage des Ausmaßes,” [Scaling up, Scaling down: Sloterdijk and the Question of Scale], *Pro-Fil: An Internet Journal of Philosophy* (Special Issue, 2017), 18–23.
 Doi.org/10.5817/pf17-3-1647<br>

 *	<a href="../Iwona Janicka_Are These Bubbles Anarchist_Anarchist Studies 24.1._2016">“Are These Bubbles Anarchist?
 Peter Sloterdijk’s Spherology and the Question of Anarchism,” *Anarchist Studies* 24.1 (2016), 62–84.</a><br>